AngryDataGirl/Leetcode_Python/A1. two pointer/Code Template - Two-Pointer.md

- #TwoPointer #DesignPattern
+# Two Pointer Code Template

-- #TwoPointer is typically used for searching pairs in a sorted array.
+- Two Pointer is typically used for searching pairs in a sorted array.
 - These problems have several variations:
 	- 1 slow runner and 1 fast runner
 	- 1 pointer from the beginning, 1 pointer from the end

- #TwoPointer/OppositeEnds
+ ## Two Pointer - Opposite Ends

 ```python